wofr06/lesspipe/README.md

         lesspipe.sh | source /dev/stdin   # (zsh)
 ```
  As `lesspipe.sh` is accepting only a single argument, a hierarchical list of file
- names has to be separated by a non blank character.
+ names has to be separated by a non-blank character.
 A colon is rarely found
  in file names, therefore it has been chosen as the separator character.
 If a
  file name does however contain at least one isolated colon, the equal sign =
  can be used as an alternate separator character.
 At each stage in
- extracting files from such a hierarchy the file type is determined.
+ extracting files from such a hierarchy, the file type is determined.
 This
  guarantees a correct processing and display at each stage of the filtering.

- To view files in multifile archives the following command can be used:
+ To view files in archives, the following command can be used:
 ```
         less archive_file:contained_file
 ```
- This can be used to extract single files from a multifile archive:
+ This can be used to extract files from an archive:
 ```
         less archive_file:contained_file > extracted_file
 ```